NoodleSeed-com/seedspec/CONTRIBUTING.md

-# Contributing to SeedML
+# Contributing to SeedSpec

-Thank you for your interest in contributing to SeedML!
+Thank you for your interest in contributing to SeedSpec!
 This document provides guidelines and information for contributors.

 ## Getting Started